 Cons

-• Limited flexibility for complex organizational structures
+- Limited customization for complex organizational hierarchies or multi-entity structures

 3. Workable